The Square and Printful integration has arrived! Now, setting up your online print on demand store is easier than ever.

 When you’re done, click the “Proceed to details” button.

 On this page, you’ll want to enter in all of the details relating to your product.
 Remember, this is what will draw your customer in and ultimately get them to purchase, so have your sales cap on.

 You’ll also want to think about SEO and the keywords you hope to rank for.

 When you’re done, click the “Proceed to pricing” button.

 The last step to creating your Printful product is to determine the pricing.
 Printful makes it easy for you by listing the product price that you’ll need to pay to have your product produced.
 When you enter a retail price, Printful will tell you how much you’ll receive in profit.

 Hold on though.
 This isn’t the whole story.

-Remember that Square will take 2.9% + 30¢ in fees for every sale you make.
+Remember that Square will take a percentage and a fee for every sale you make.
 Look at your retail price and calculate what your Square fees will be.
 If you need to, raise your retail price to accommodate.